How to tell if stocks are overvalued

 Return on equity (ROE)

-Return on earnings (ROE) measures a company’s profitability against its equity – it is expressed as a percentage.
+Return on equity (ROE) measures a company’s profitability against its equity – it is expressed as a percentage.
 ROE is calculated by dividing net income by stakeholder equity.
 A low ROE could be a possible indicator of overvalued shares.
 That’s because it would show that the company is not generating a lot of income relative to the amount of shareholder investment.

 Return on equity example: ABC has a net income (income minus liabilities) of £100 million and a stockholder equity of £120 million.
 Therefore, the ROE is equal to 83% (£100 million/£120 million).